lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 * Ensure that everything we dropped really can be dropped
   * vice versa, there could be more that could be dropped (often needs a little test to verify which is suggested to the owner of the MR and only rarely done by the reviewer)
-* Are all changes either:
-  * Forwarded to Debian or Upstream so that everyone benefits and we can some day make this a sync again.
-  * Or if they are Ubuntu only choices, marked like that so the next packager is not wondering if we want to keep or submit it?

 ### Check the new delta